 This assessment covers the Persian Gulf including the Strait of Hormuz and approaches through the Gulf of Oman.
 The primary maritime threat are actions taken or supported by Iran to threaten merchant ship transits or port and anchorage areas.
-The current threat level is elevated, but higher for vessels linked to Israel and the US given current developments in the conflict between Iran and Israel.
+The current threat level is elevated, but higher for vessels linked to Israel and the US.

 On 13 June 2025, Israel started a wave of strikes in Iran.
 Dozens of targets across Iran, some related to the nuclear programme, and other civilian and military facilities, were struck by the Israeli Air Force.
 Unprecedented overnight strikes were conducted on 21-22 June 2025 by the US against Iranian nuclear facilities to limited effect.
 This prompted Iranian lawmakers gathered on 22 June to vote on closing the Strait of Hormuz, which did not materialise before the ceasefire of 24 June.
-The events have marked a turning point it the Middle East's recently bloody history.
+The events have marked a turning point in Middle East politics.